FacundoConsTech/Obra-App/README.md

 ## Author

-Created by Facundo Pérez as part of a broader exploration into Construction Technology, digital workflows, and software applied to the built environment.
+Created by Facundo Perez Castelli as part of a broader exploration into Construction Technology, digital workflows, and software applied to the built environment.